TLDR

 Vinyl Siding

 Vinyl siding is one of the most popular cladding options for home exteriors due to its affordability, durability, and range of colors and styles.
 Vinyl siding is also low maintenance and energy efficient, making it a great choice for homeowners looking to save money while also improving their home’s curb appeal.
+Learn how to boost curb appeal with vinyl and other materials through smart design choices.
 In addition, vinyl siding is lightweight and easy to install, making it a great choice for DIYers.

 Clapboard

 Clapboard vinyl siding is a popular option for homeowners looking for a traditional look.
 It is known for its durability and low maintenance requirements, making it a popular choice for both new construction and remodeling projects.
 The clapboard style features horizontal boards which overlap each other, creating a unique look.
 Its classic style is easy to customize with a variety of colors and textures.
 Clapboard vinyl siding is a great option for homeowners who want a timeless look to their home.
-Additionally, its easy installation and low cost make it a budget-friendly choice.
+Additionally, its easy installation and low cost make it a budget-friendly choice when considering siding options.

 Traditional Lap